 Your party arrives in a tavern.
 Pushing aside a blue curtain, you see a long marble bar sweeping across the rear of the room, strewn with bottles and glasses containing colourful liquids.
-The tavern is quiet, with only a few patrons at the bar and a canoodling couple half hidden in shadow at a table in the corner.
+The tavern is quiet, with only a few patrons on swivelling stools and a canoodling couple half hidden in shadow at a table in the corner.
 Outside you can see the soft glow of evening sun bouncing off the Martian hills and filtering through the biodome.
 Vaughn the mole-man breaks from the group and orders a strawberry daiquiri.
-A tall, wiry man with a red stetson approaches you and whispers one word: “Reactor”.
+A tall, wiry fellow wearing a red Stetson approaches you and whispers one word: “Reactor”.

 You punch him in the face and steal his dog.